1 year full-time

-The MA in Digital Media and Society is aimed at graduates from a range of undergraduate subject areas.
+The Digital Media and Society MA is aimed at graduates from a range of undergraduate subject areas.
 It is ideal for graduates from sociology and other social sciences who are interested in developing their understanding of the digital.
 Similarly, the course will appeal to communications, media studies and new/digital media graduates, who are looking to develop their knowledge of the social contexts and consequences of digital developments.
 The programme is also relevant to mature students, either from the digital media industries or from social sectors, wishing to reflect on and further develop their skills.

 This course provides an excellent grounding for a range of careers within social and public sector organisations that require an understanding of digital media.
 It will also provide students with an excellent foundation for future doctoral study of specific topics relating to digital media in society.

 The programme, delivered by a team of academics with expertise in digital media and digital society, is conducted through a combination of lectures, tutorials, seminars, workshops, small-group work and problem solving.

 Assessment varies across modules and will include a combination of coursework (essays, portfolio and practical work).
 Formal examination may be required for some optional modules.
 Students are also expected to complete a dissertation-length project equivalent to 15,000 words in length.